 The move may be planned and relevant information shared in advance with the professionals and workers involved with the family and child/children.

 In some circumstances, however, the move may take place in haste and as an attempt to avoid the involvement of professionals and agencies.
-In such circumstances, the agencies involved must assess the impact of the change in circumstances on the child/children.
+In such circumstances, the agencies involved must assess the impact on the child/children of the change in circumstances.